steinhardt21/empatica_dashboard/README.md

 Note: in order to speed up the testing, in the project it was implemented also a fake JSON server to contain the download objects as JSON and to avoid to create a postgress database locally.

-1. [Run the fake JSON server] open a command  line window, go on the project and write: `yarn run json:server --port 3002`
+1. [Run the fake JSON server] open a command  line window, go on the project and write: `yarn run json:server --port 3002`.
-2. [Run the GraphQL server] open another command  line window, go on the project and write: `npm run dev:server` This will run the server on http://localhost:5000/
+2. [Run the GraphQL server] open another command  line window, go on the project and write: `npm run dev:server`.
+   This will run the server on http://localhost:5000/
-3. [Run the Client] open another command  line window, go on the 'Client' folder and write:`npm run dev` This will run the client on http://localhost:3000/
+3. [Run the Client] open another command  line window, go on the 'Client' folder and write:`npm run dev`.
+   This will run the client on http://localhost:3000/

 By opening on the browser http://localhost:3000/ it will be seen: